tzickel/chunkedbuffer/README.md

 ## What?
 This library provides an API for stream processing with emphasis on minimizing memory allocations and copying.

+It is possible to achieve amortized zero-memory allocation and zero-memory copying if using this library to it's fullest, unlike other solutions such as bytearray, io.BytesIO, etc...

 Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.
 A permissive license will be chosen once the API will be more mature for wide spread consumption.

 ## Usage